ShermanMatthew/ShermanMatthew.github.io/_posts/2026-08-27-gen-ai-sql-agent-bot.md

 ## Environment Variables <a name="db-env"></a>

-We begin by loading our database and API credentials from a *.env* file:
+I began by loading the database and API credentials from a *.env* file:

 ```python
 import os